Yuchen413/CertPhash/README.md

 python verify_evasion.py --data=coco --epsilon=0.0312 --model='saved_models/coco_photodna_ep8/ckpt_best.pth'
 ```

 To derive the CNCR, we run `verify_preimage.py` under `./train_verify`.
-An example of verifying the CNCR for a model trained on the MNIST dataset could be like this:
+An example of verifying the CNCR for a model trained on the MNIST dataset with randomly selected 10 samples (quick test) could be like this:
 ```bash
 python verify_preimage.py
 ```